 Although not exactly black and white in Canadian law, you should have no trouble betting on curling using offshore sites, as long as you are using a fully licenced and reputable sports betting site.

-There are lots of sites from around the world that will allow you to sign up from Canada, but you need to choose carefully.
+There are lots of top curling betting sites from around the world that will allow you to sign up from Canada, but you need to choose carefully.
 Not every sports betting site that accepts Canadian players is entirely trustworthy, and signing up with a sketchy site can lead to seeing your money disappear.

-There are two main things to consider when looking for a sports betting site: betting licence and reputation.
+There are two main things to consider when looking for a sports betting site:

-First of all, you need to make sure the sports betting site has a valid licence which enables it to accept players from Canada.
+First of all, you need to make sure the sports betting site has a valid licence that enables it to accept players from Canada.
 Legitimate licences from Gibraltar, Alderney and the Isle of Man are all common, while it’s also a good sign when sites are regulated by the UK Gambling Commission.